NVIAM37/real-Time-tracker/README.md

 📄 License
 This project is licensed under the ISC License.

-## 👥 Credits
+## 🙌 Credits
 Frontend Development → Vanshika

-Backend & Architecture → Lokesh @ NVIAM
+Backend & Overall Architecture → Lokesh @ NVIAM

-## 📌 Important Note
+## ⚠️ Important Note
 This project is production-ready in its current state.

-Potential future enhancements:
+However, future enhancements can be added, such as:

-A refined, polished UI
+A refined and more polished UI

 A history panel to track past locations

-At this stage, the project is intentionally paused.
+At this point, the project is intentionally paused here.
 Anyone interested is welcome to continue building upon it.

 Maintained by Lokesh (NVIAM)